rejunity/tinytapeout-ihp-25a-sources/tt10-hdl/tt_um_multiplier_tt10/docs/info.md

 -->

 ## How it works

-This project is a binary vedic 8bit multiplier with UART and SPI
+This is a 8-bit binary multiplier

+Inputs:
+mul_ip_A
+mul_ip_B

+Ouputs:
+prod_low
+prod_high

 ## How to test

-This project is a binary vedic 8bit multiplier with UART and SPI
+Give the two 8-bit inputs thorugh ui_in and uio_in.
+The multiplied data will be received at uo_out and uio_out

 ## External hardware